leobezerra/academia/docs/index.md

 <a name="places" class="section">

 ## Places, People & Organisations
+You can find more information on how to explore the interactive map below [here](sections/places.md)._

 <!--
 In addition to my formal collaborations through supervision and authoring, I have also met incredible people along my research career.